calebjmatthews/endless-desert/concept.md

   - Chase a falling star: Change destinations to track it down, or make a vow on it
   - Gather rumors from wanderers
   - Traveling auctioneering caravan
+  - Contract with Sandstone Artificiers to bring home large amount of sand
 - Expedition method:
   - Pick a cardinal direction, a previously visited region or previously visited destination
   - For every area that is traversed through, various random events can occur.
 This could: